zaphodbb/maperitive_rules/README.md

     ![Enable Affinity Swatches](/media/affinity_swatches.png?raw=true "Enable Swatches window in Affinity Designer")
 1. With swatches enabled, access the swatches panel.
 NOTE: Your display could be configured completely differently than mine, finding the swatches panel is beyond the scope of this document.<br>
     ![Access Swatches](/media/affinity_find_swatches.png?raw=true "Access Swatches panel")
-1. In the swatches panel, drop down the 'hamburger menu' in the top right and select "Import Palette".<br>
+1. In the swatches panel, drop down the 'hamburger menu' in the top right and select "Import Palette", then "As Application Palette".<br>
     ![Import Palette](/media/affinity_import_palette.png?raw=true "Import Palette in Affinity Designer")
 1. In the Swatches Panel, use the Palette dropdown to access the newly imported palette<br>
     ![New Palette](/media/affinity_new_palette.png?raw=true "New Palette in Affinity Designer")